Kullback-Leibler Divergence-Based Out-of-Distribution Detection with Flow-Based Generative Models: Experiments

 \textbf{SVHN vs Others}.
-In \cite{2020InputComplexity}, although the authors claim that the baseline method can detect OOD data with more complexity than ID data (roughly \textit{Category II} problems), they did not evaluate their method on such problems thoroughly.
-Table \ref{tbl:PAD_svhn_vs_others} shows the results on SVHN vs others.
-All problems in the top half of Table \ref{tbl:PAD_svhn_vs_others} are \textit{Category II} problems. \PADmethod\ can achieve 98.8\%+ AUROC and outperforms the baseline.
-The bottom half of Table \ref{tbl:PAD_svhn_vs_others} shows the results of OOD data with lower contrast (complexity).
-For these several problems, \PADmethod\ is comparable with the baseline.
+The problems above the dash line in Table \ref{tbl:PAD_all_results} fall in \textit{Category II} (larger variance, lower likelihoods). \PADmethod\ can achieve 98.8\%$+$ AUROC and outperforms the baselines.
+In \cite{2020InputComplexity}, although the authors state that their method $\mathcal{S}$ can detect OOD data with more complexity than ID data (roughly \textit{Category II}), they did not evaluate their method thoroughly on \textit{Category II} problems.
+We find $\mathcal{S}$ does not perform well on these problems.

-\textbf{CelebA vs others}.
-We have also conducted experiments on CelebA vs others, which are not evaluated in \cite{2020InputComplexity} either.
-As shown in Table \ref{tbl:PAD_celeba_vs_others}, \PADmethod\ outperforms the baseline.
-We notice that \PADmethod\ does not always achieve high AUROC in all cases.
-We think the reason is similar to that for CIFAR-10 vs CIFAR-100.
-The likelihoods of the train and test split of CelebA do not fit well.
-This means that $KL(p_Z||p_Z^r)$ is not small enough.
-Unlike on GAD, \PADmethod\ on PAD is affected by the possible underfitting or overfitting on CelebA.